panyihua/SumatraPDF_SpecialPrint/readme.txt

+SumatraPDF_SpecialPrint is fork from SumatraPDF.
+The original print.cpp  has been took place by the pan_print.cpp.

 SumatraPDF is a multi-format (PDF, EPUB, MOBI, FB2, CHM, XPS, DjVu) reader for Windows under GPLv3 license, with some code under BSD license.